gphat/viscount/README.md

 # Waterhouse

-Waterhouse is a dashboard application for [KairosDB](https://code.google.com/p/kairosdb/).
-It is named for [John William Waterhouse](http://en.wikipedia.org/wiki/John_William_Waterhouse), the painter of [Gather Ye Rosebuds While Ye May](http://en.wikipedia.org/wiki/Gather_Ye_Rosebuds_While_Ye_May_(Waterhouse_painting_1909)).
+Waterhouse is an application for dashboard creation and management for [KairosDB](https://code.google.com/p/kairosdb/).
+It is named for
+[John William Waterhouse](http://en.wikipedia.org/wiki/John_William_Waterhouse),
+the painter of [Gather Ye Rosebuds While Ye May](http://en.wikipedia.org/wiki/Gather_Ye_Rosebuds_While_Ye_May_(Waterhouse_painting_1909)).